 3. Avoid Dusk and Dawn

-Most mosquitos including Tigers are active at dusk and dawn.
+Most mosquitoes including Tigers are active at dusk and dawn.
 This is due to the temperature being cooler and there being less wind.
 Obviously, when they're active, you're more likely to get bitten.
 So it may be a good idea to take extra care when venturing out during these times.
-You could plan activities for when mosquitos are less active to be on the safe side.
+You could plan activities for when mosquitoes are less active to be on the safe side.